John P. Stevens High School Varsity Tennis Team, 2015

 As a former high school tennis player now playing at my best level over a decade later, I’ve never loved the game more.
 I play more often, compete harder, and feel more connected to the tennis community than ever before.

 It made me wonder why hydration had become so central in general wellness and sports like running, yet tennis players remained underserved.
-The pros don’t just drink water.
-They rely on tailored blends designed by nutritionists to support performance on the court.

 That’s where HydraCourt began.
 Pro-level hydration made accessible for everyday players.